Summer Program

 Tuesday 3pm Classrooms / 430pm - 11pm research boats

-Wednesday 9am Breakfast Social* / 1030am-5pm Manatee trip or research boats
+Wednesday 9am Breakfast Social* / 1030am-5pm Manatee trip or Research boats

 Thursday 830am Classrooms / 10am-430pm research boats